Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: File the Vermont Articles of Organization

 The paperwork to officially create an LLC in Vermont is called the Articles of Organization.
-Either file online through the Vermont Secretary of State’s website.
-If you prefer to fill out and mail the application, download the Articles of Organization Form LLC-3(D) to submit the paperwork.
+You can file online through the Vermont Secretary of State’s website, or if you prefer to fill out and mail the application, download the Articles of Organization Form LLC-3(D) to submit the paperwork.

-When filling out the Articles of Organization, there are a few sections that can be confusing.
-To help get your LLC started right, I’ll try and explain these sections.
+When filling out the Articles of Organization, a few sections can be confusing.
+Let’s go over these sections to help you get your LLC started right.

-Business description: This section asks for information regarding the activities of the business.
+Business Description: This section asks for information regarding the activities of the business.
 To answer, there is a number called NAICS (North American Industrial Classification System).
 The NAICS is a six-digit number that classifies and categorizes the different business industries.
-This information is used in reporting statistical data for each of the industries in the U.S. Remember this number, as you will need it when filing annual tax returns.
-You can do a more in-depth search for your NAICS number here.
+This information is used to report statistical data for each industry in the U.S. Remember this number, as you will need it when filing annual tax returns.

-Physical address: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address can be the LLC’s physical address or the address where the business records are stored.
+Physical Address: In this section, enter the street address, city, state, and zip code of the initial principal office.
+This address can be the LLC’s physical address or where the business records are stored.
 You may not use a PO Box for the designated office.

-Mailing address: A mailing address is required, and it can be the same as the Principal Address.
+Mailing Address: A mailing address is required and can be the same as the Principal Address.
 If the LLC records should be sent to a different address, enter that information in the Mailing Address Section.
 If the address is the same as the principal office, click on the “Use this address as the Mailing Address also” box to copy the Principal Address address.

 Any address is acceptable regardless of location or PO Box.